 Getting a mortgage is never a sure thing, even if you’re the richest individual in the world.
-And even if you have an 850 FICO score.
+And even if you have a perfect 850 FICO score.

-There are a ton of underwriting guidelines that must be met, both for the borrower and the property.
+There are a ton of underwriting guidelines that must be met to qualify for a home loan, both for the borrower and the property.
 So even the most creditworthy borrower could still run into roadblocks along the way.

 Last week, the Federal Financial Institutions Examination Council (FFIEC) released Home Mortgage Disclosure Act (HMDA) data for 2012.